chepkuruiprudence/Normalization/tables.md

 ##  Advantages of ACID Properties

-- Data Consistency
+-	Data Consistency: ACID properties ensure that the data remains consistent and accurate after any transaction execution.
-- Data Integrity
+-	Data Integrity: It maintains the integrity of the data by ensuring that any changes to the database are permanent and cannot be lost.
-- Concurrency Control
+-	Concurrency Control: ACID properties help to manage multiple transactions occurring concurrently by preventing interference between them.
-- Reliable Recovery Mechanisms
+-	Recovery: ACID properties ensure that in case of any failure or crash, the system can recover the data up to the point of failure or crash.

 ## Disadvantages of ACID Properties

-- Performance Overhead
+-	Performance Overhead: ACID properties can introduce performance costs, especially when enforcing isolation between transactions or ensuring atomicity.
--  Complexity in distributed systems
+-	Complexity: Maintaining ACID properties in distributed systems (like microservices or cloud environments) can be complex and may require sophisticated solutions like distributed locking or transaction coordination.
--  Scalability limitations
+-	Scalability Issues: ACID properties can pose scalability challenges, particularly in systems with high transaction volumes, where traditional relational databases may struggle under load.